 One simple tweak that is favored by guitar amp users is to plug in a pre-amp tube with a slightly different gain factor.
-(Important: this only works for tubes that are pinout and plate voltage compatible, such as the six types listed at right.)
+(Important: this only works for tubes that are pinout and plate voltage compatible.)

 The gain factor of a tube simply measures how much it amplifies the input signal.
 For example, the common 12AX7 tube has a gain factor of 100, while a 5751 tube (which is often used in place of a 12AX7) has a gain factor of 70.
 This means that if you plug a 5751 into a socket that expects a 12AX7, the pre-amp will have about 30% less gain.
 Not only will this make the amp quieter, but it can also alter the sound by making the power section work harder when you turn it up.
 Many guitar amp users (particularly harmonica players) like to reduce the gain to get a different sound or calm the amp down to prevent feedback.